baccrie/assesement-task--Tobams-/README.md

-# Books CRUD API

-## Objective
+## Overview

-This project is a basic CRUD API for managing a collection of books.
-It allows users to perform Create, Read, Update, and Delete operations on book data.
-The API is built using Node.js, Express.js, TypeScript, and MongoDB.
+The project includes a basic CRUD API for managing a collection of books.
+It is implemented using Node.js with Express.js and includes functionality for creating, reading, updating, and deleting books.
+Additionally, it handles file uploads for book cover images and integrates with MongoDB for data storage.

+## Features

+- **CRUD Operations**: Create, Read, Update, and Delete books.
+- **File Uploads**: Supports cover image uploads with file size limitations.
+- **Error Handling**: Custom error handling for various types of errors including validation and database errors.
+- **Documentation**: Swagger UI for API documentation.

+## Technologies Used

+- Node.js
+- Express.js
+- TypeScript
+- MongoDB
+- Joi (for validation)
+- Swagger UI (for API documentation)
+- File Upload Handling

 ## Project Setup